Metal-on-metal hip replacement Q & A

-All hip resurfacing operations use a metal-on-metal bearing hip.
-Most total hip replacements are not metal-on-metal bearings and use other materials including ceramic and high density polyethylene.
+All hip resurfacing operations use MoM bearing hip.
+Most total hip replacements are not MoM bearings and use other materials including ceramic and high-density polyethylene.
 Your hospital will always have a record of your operation and what implants were used.
 You can contact the hospital directly if your operation was done recently and you’re still under the care of the surgeon.
 Most hospitals will have tried to contact you already if you have a metal-on-metal hip.
 Otherwise you can contact your GP and they can help put you back in contact.

-If you signed a consent form for details of your operation to be sent to the National Joint Register, you can contact them directly and they can tell you details of your implant.
-Tel: 0845-3459991 or Email: email@example.com
+If you signed a consent form for details of your operation to be sent to the National Joint Registry, you can contact them directly and they can tell you details of your implant.
+Tel: 0845 345 9991 or email: firstname.lastname@example.org

 If I have a metal-on-metal hip, should I contact my GP or orthopaedic surgeon?